hemidactylus/data-api-nb-test/README.md

 ### AWS

 OIDC connection setup, with a role to assume, is required.
 Also a dependable security group must be created beforehand.
+Finally, an S3 bucket is needed for long-term storage of the performance measurements.

 #### OICD